ysyk2021/humanizing-chatgpt-the-importance-of-emotional-intelligence-in-conversational-ai/src/chapter-1-3.md

-## Introduction to Emotional Intelligence in Conversational AI
+ to Emotional Intelligence in Conversational AI

 Emotional Intelligence (EI) is the ability to recognize, understand, and respond appropriately to emotions, both in oneself and others.
 In the context of Conversational AI, emotional intelligence refers to the system's capability to perceive and empathize with human emotions, as well as generate responses that are sensitive and appropriate to emotional cues.
 Integrating emotional intelligence into Conversational AI is a crucial step towards creating more human-like and meaningful interactions between machines and users.